ChathuraAbeygunawardhana/Mobile_Item_Management_System/README.md

 # Item Management App

-Welcome to the Item Management App, a powerful React Native application designed for efficient item management.
+Welcome to the Item Management App, a React Native application designed for item management.

 ## Project Structure